Skip to main content

 Decision: Prioritize category browsing over search-first interface

-Result: Users learned the data model while selecting, improving their long-term platform literacy.
+Result: Users learned the data model while selecting, not just before.

 Six-card grid showing strategic approach: Progressive Disclosure Pattern, Information Density Balance, Category Sorting, Documentation Marathon, Deliverables, and Validation & Iterations